 Even though the focal points of social engineering attacks are people and their weaknesses, the objective of a social engineering test is never to embarrass or discredit individual employees.
 In these tests, it is more a question of testing awareness measures, analyzing and improving processes, and increasing employees' awareness of this type of attack.
-Social engineering techniques are also used in modules such as Physical Assessment (see Section 2.12.3 on Page 67) or Red Teaming (see Chapter 3 on Page 75) if no there is no other available option to attain the objective set by the customer.
+Social engineering techniques are also used in modules such as Physical Pentest (see Subsection 2.14.3 on the next page) or Red Teaming (see Chapter 3 on Page 89) if no there is no other available option to attain the objective set by the customer.